brunoroque06/brunoroque06.github.io/_pages/chess.md

 The Woodpecker Method, by Axel Smith and Hans Tikkanen, 2018.

-Dvoretsky's Endgame Manual, by Mark Dvoretsky, 2014.

 How to Reassess Your Chess: Chess Mastery Through Chess Imbalances, by Jeremy Silman, 2010.

+The Method in Chess, by Iossif Dorfman, 2001.

 Mastering Chess Strategy, by Johan Hellsten, 2010.

-The Method in Chess, by Iossif Dorfman, 2001.
+Small Steps to Giant Improvement: Master Pawn Play in Chess, by Sam Shankland, 2018.

+Dvoretsky's Endgame Manual, by Mark Dvoretsky, 2014.

 ## My Immortal (... xD)